oseph/ortfolio/README.md

 $ php -S localserver:8080
 ```

-Then open up your favourite browser and navigate to [http://localhost:8080/](http://localhost:8080/) to see ortFolio in action!
+Then open up your favourite browser and navigate to [http://localhost:8080/](http://localhost:8080/) to see ortfolio in action!

 Once you are ready to publish your site, simply upload the contents of your site folder to the root directory where your website is being hosted.